kurogedelic/avonlea/README.md

 > as if the water were past all modes and tenses of emotion
 > and had settled down to a tranquillity unbroken by fickle dreams."

-Avonlea creates a peaceful ambient soundscape inspired by the Lake of Shining Waters from "Anne of Green Gables", with a matching visual scene showing stars, distant trees, hills, and reeds swaying by the lake shore.
+Avonlea creates a peaceful ambient visual scene showing stars, distant trees, hills, and reeds swaying by the lake shore.

+**Note**: This version is currently visual-only.
+Sound engine implementation is under development.

 ---

 ### Controls

-#### Sound
+#### Visual
-- **E1** — Wind Speed: controls animation speed and affects sound textures
+- **E1** — Wind Speed: controls animation speed of reeds and water ripples
-- **E2** — Glint Morph: sparkle density modulation (shimmer)
-- **E3** — Weight Morph: spatial delay fluctuation (floating feel)

 #### Visual & Interaction
 - **K2** — Toggle moon info display and print debug info